keithrbennett/rexe/README.md

 ```

 If I add `| pbcopy` to the rexe command, then that output text would be copied into the clipboard instead of
-displayed in the terminal, and I could then paste it in my editor.
+displayed in the terminal, and I could then paste it into my editor.

 Using the clipboard in manual operations is handy, but using it in automated scripts is a very bad idea, since
 there is only one clipboard per user session.
 If you use the clipboard in an automated script you risk